zenyuzien/zenyuzien/README.md

 Also building a platform where juniors can learn and contribute to one of my projects (mimiQ++).

 Right now, I'm:
-🛠️ Writing a compiler for custom hardware as part of my internship
+🛠️ Working on a compiler for custom hardware as part of my internship
 🧠 Building a basic quantum computing library (`mimiQ++`)
 💻 Developing a simple kernel from scratch (`nectarineOS`), but on hold for a while now, will get back soon 🤞.
 🌱 Setting up a space for easy contributions to mimiQ++